 - Use your hands to mix all ingredients together in a medium-sized bowl.
 You'll know you are done when you can pick up a handful and squeeze it and it will hold its shape.

-- Grease a 9" pie pan with non-stick cooking spray and press the crust into the bottom of the pan and up the sides.
+- Grease a 9" pie pan with non-stick cooking spray and press the crust into the bottom and up the sides of the pan.

 - Preheat oven to 350 F.